n7space/asn1scc.IDE/docs/index.md

 Plugin was developed by [N7 Space](http://www.n7space.com) under a programme and funded by European Space Agency ([ESA](http://www.esa.int)) and is distributed under [GPL v3.0](https://www.gnu.org/licenses/gpl-3.0.html) license.

 # Main features
+ * Code highlighting, snippets, auto-completion and completion suggestions.
- * Support for ASN.1 files in QMake and CMake projects
+ * Support for ASN.1 files in QMake and CMake projects.
- * Outline view for ASN.1 files
+ * Outline view for ASN.1 files.
- * ASN.1 Types view for all models in project
+ * ASN.1 Types view for all models in project.
- * 'Find Usages' for ASN.1 types
+ * 'Find Usages' and 'Type locator' (Ctrl+K) for ASN.1 types.

 # Requirements
  * OS supported by Qt Creator (plugin was tested on Debian 9 and Windows 10).